• Skip to main content

 Let me start with the definition and meaning of “kao”.

 • kao – 顔 (かお) : a noun meaning ‘face’ in Japanese.
-This can also work as a plural noun.
+This can also work as plural.
 Learn more about Japanese plural.

 Example #1: how to say “face” in Japanese